svillarreal/particle41/terraform/README.md

 This doc explains how to set up AWS infrastructure using Terraform, that is, required **variables, IAM permissions, and how to deploy**.
 This stack provisions AWS infrastructure for a EKS cluster inside a custom VPC using Terraform.

+## Terraform State

+It is important to note that the Terraform state is stored in S3.
+Also, the locks are backed by a DynamoDB table (check the `_main.tf` to see more details).

 ## Key Files

 - terraform/vpc.tf